jgarner9/inventory-events-service/USAGE.md

 ## Service Design

-`mock-inventory-events -> sends events with product_id and quantity -> inventory-events-service -> logs events to PostgreSQL database -> internal API to retrieve events in JSON format`

-port :5665 is an internal API to retrieve events:
+The internal API runs on port :5665

 `GET /events?product_id=...&limit=...`

-this does need a basic auth header with the token 'dGVzdDp0ZXN0' (see below in retrieve events section)
+This does need a basic auth header with the token 'dGVzdDp0ZXN0' (see below in retrieve events section)

 Mock product ID's and their current quantities are as follows:
 ```